Athletic Training Services

 Concussion Management

-Please refer to the Club Sports Concussion Management Plan for detailed information on protocol for removing an athlete and returning an athlete to play following a concussion diagnosis.
-If at any time any signs and symptoms return, the athlete is to stop all activity immediately and report to the athletic trainer(s) or physician.
+Please refer to the Club Sports Concussion Management Plan for detailed information on the protocol for removing an athlete and returning an athlete to play following a concussion diagnosis.
+If at any time symptoms return, the athlete needs to stop all activity immediately and report to the athletic trainer(s).

 Concussion Compliance

-The club sport athlete, team, and coaching staff must follow the concussion policy as set forth by Boise State University Campus Recreation based on standards outlined by the National Athletic Trainers’ Association, the Legislature of the State of Idaho (HO 632), and the Centers for Disease Control and Prevention.
-If at any time a club sport athlete does not follow the stated concussion and head injury guidelines and policy, he or she will be put on probation and not allowed to participate in his or her chosen club sport until compliance is met and the athlete and coaching staff is notified by the Coordinator of RecSports.
+The club sports athlete, team, and coaching staff must follow the concussion policy as set forth by BSU Campus Recreation.
+This policy is based on standards outlined by the National Athletic Trainers’ Association, the Legislature of the State of Idaho (HO 632), and the Centers for Disease Control and Prevention.
+There will be consequences if a club sport athlete doesn’t follow the stated concussion and head injury guidelines and policy.
+He or she will be put on probation and not allowed to participate in their sport until compliance is met.
+In addition, the athlete and coaching staff will have to wait to be notified about reinstatement from the Coordinator of RecSports.